 Address: Waterside Ave, Northport, New York 11768

 Website: Crab Meadow Beach

 Those who wish to take a breather from work or the busy city life, they can head over to Heckscher Park and take in the stunning lush greenery.
 Well preserved, clean, and spacious, this park has been around since the eighties which locals and parks and recreational committees have managed to preserve throughout the years.
-To this day, the Heckscher Park is still popular amongst locals for morning jobs, afternoon strolls, and much-needed nightcaps.
+Heckscher Park, one of the best places to go in Huntington, is still popular amongst locals for morning jobs, afternoon strolls, and much-needed nightcaps to this day.
 The park is distinct for its triangular shape, with three separate exits and entrances for people to come and go from.
 There is a huge pond and a museum, the Heckscher Museum of Art established by August Heckscher and Chapin Rainbow Theatre for city events that usually take place monthly and seasonally depending on the occasion.
 Spend a few hours at this leisure park and take in some peace and quiet before returning o your busy travel plan or work trip.

 Address: 164 Main St, Huntington, NY 11743